-The waters of Southern California are full of Dolphins and Whales year-round, but the best time to pay them a visit is in springtime.
-The weather is beautiful and you have the added bonus of spotting a few whales during their migration north to Alaska.
+The waters of Southern California are full of Dolphins and Whales year-round, but springtime is the best time to visit them.
+The weather is beautiful, and you have the added bonus of spotting a few whales during their migration north to Alaska.

 Captain Dave operates a smaller catamaran from Dana Point Harbor with a net bottom up front and two glass underwater observation pods.

 Tip: The weather is much cooler away of the shoreline, so make sure to wear layers and bring a jacket or windbreaker.

 After some safety instructions, we headed into the ocean looking for Whales and Dolphins.
-The crew knows where they usually hang out, so it was relatively easy to spot the first whale.
-We got a glimpse before it decided to dive away hunting for its favorite food at the bottom of the ocean.
+The crew knew where they usually hung out, so it was relatively easy to spot the first whale.
+We got a glimpse before it decided to dive away, hunting for its favorite food at the bottom of the ocean.
 Most whales are just shy and won’t hang out around boats.

 The Dolphins, on the other hand, were the exact opposite.
-Once we spotted the first pod (or maybe they spotted us), we were surrounded from all directions with the playful mammals.
+Once we spotted the first pod (or maybe they spotted us), we were surrounded from all directions by the playful mammals.
 They would swim next to the boat, dive under then jump in front of us.
 We also spotted a lot of baby dolphins with this pod.

 Tip: No food or beverages are sold on the boat.
 This is due to its small size.
 But the check in shack has plenty of snacks you can buy and bring on the boat.
 You are also allowed to bring your own food and drink.

-While we were enjoying the views and the marine life, our captain Marie was busy explaining about the different species we encountered, their feeding habits, and the whale’s annual migration.
+While enjoying the views and the marine life, our captain Marie was busy explaining the different species we encountered, their feeding habits, and the whale’s annual migration.
 Her narration was both educational and entertaining.

-We learned that the waters of California are host to Fin Whales and Common Dolphins year-round.
+We learned that California's waters host Fin Whales and Common Dolphins year-round.
 Blue Whales are only seen in the Fall and Spring due to their migration habits.

-Other members of the crew were busy taking pictures and filming with a drone.
+Other crew members were busy taking pictures and filming with a drone.